Does rehabilitation actually work?

 Unfortunately, research has consistently shown that time spent in prison does not successfully rehabilitate most inmates, and that most offenders return to criminal life almost immediately.
+Traditional correctional systems have often prioritized punishment over rehabilitation, resulting in high recidivism rates and limited success in supporting offender reintegration.
 A former Director-General of the Prison Service has said that rehabilitation of offenders in prison does not work and should be discarded.
 Psychologists not only provide treatment to inmates, but also contribute to the debate about the nature of the prison itself.
 Paradoxically, the idea that nothing worked in the rehabilitation of criminals attracted both the left and the right.

 In an unusual four-part series in the liberal New Republic, Martinson wrote, the representative variety of correctional treatments has no appreciable effect, positive or negative, on the recidivism rates of convicted offenders.
 In the conservative magazine Public Interest he wrote:.
 Rehabilitation efforts reported so far do not have an appreciable effect on recidivism.
 This was good news for civil libertarians concerned about the injustices of indeterminate sentences.

 In California, for example, offenders were systematically given life sentences of imprisonment with release dates linked to rehabilitation criteria as vague as attitude).
+This is an example of indeterminate sentencing, historically used as a rehabilitation tool, where release was contingent on perceived reform.
 But, if the idea that nothing works was well received by liberals, it was even better news for conservatives who demanded tougher treatment of offenders.
 But, for a nation emerging from the Vietnam War and a rebellious culture of youth and drugs, nothing works was a slogan for the times.
 Martinson cut an almost prophetic figure as he crossed the country debating criminologists, deceiving prison guards, and advising legislators and policymakers that rehabilitation had had its day.

 And as the subject heated up, others resumed it.
 James Q, Neo-Conservative Professor of Management at Harvard.
 Wilson added the nature of man to the equation.
 In his influential book, Thinking About Crime, Wilson wrote: “It takes not merely optimistic but heroic assumptions about the nature of man to lead one to assume that a person, ultimately sentenced after (in most cases) many frictions with the law, and having devoted much of his youth and youth to misconduct of all kinds, he should, either because of the solemnity of prison or because of the ability of a counselor, come to see the error of his ways and undergo a transformation of his character.